 - Make your communication stand out by making it personal, thoughtful, and accurate

 - Confine each written communication to one topic

-- Double check office numbers, fax numbers and email addresses
+- Double check office numbers, and email addresses

 Effective phone calls